 Arno River in Florence

 Every time Paolo and I visit Florence, we use the exact same parking lot near Porta Romana just a few minutes by foot from the Arno River.
 Believe it or not, there are always free spots.
 Magic in a city is notoriously difficult to park in.

 The best part about parking where we do is walking up Via Romana when all of a sudden an expansive view of Arno River opens up.
 It’s a moment that always takes my breath away.
 Of course, being there with Paolo the handsome Italian Photographer behind ALOR Italy (who also happens to be the love of my life) doesn’t hurt either.

-Today’s Pictures of Italy capture the near paradisiacal tranquility of the river.
+Today’s Pictures of Italy gallery captures the near paradisiacal tranquility of the river.
 Yet the glassy surface belies a current that sweeps both water and destruction under the bridge.

 1966 Flood of the Arno River

-In addition to witnessing war, Arno River has a torrent history of it’s own.
-In November of 1966 dozens of people were killed as rushing waters collapsed an embankment and Florence flooded.
-Being the birthplace of the renaissance, millions of rare books and works of art were destroyed.
-Least I leave you on a sad note.
+In addition to witnessing war, Arno River has a torrent history of its own.
+In November 1966, dozens of people were killed as rushing waters collapsed an embankment and Florence flooded.
+Being the birthplace of the Renaissance, millions of rare books and works of art were destroyed.
+At least I leave you on a sad note.

 Florence is always a joy to explore on foot.
 Yet it’s Arno River that bookends every visit and the first flashes in my mind when I think of Florence.